Adarsh-010101/REACT/README.md

  -  Vue.Js

 ## React & Components Relationship :

 ## Creating and starting a new project in React :

 ## JSX

 ## How React Works :

-## Building the fisrt Custom component :
+## Building the fisrt Custom component in REACT :

 ## How to add CSS Styling in  react :
 ## Expressions in JSX
 ## working with data in jsx